 This system operates automatically and road users are under constant supervision through traffic lights which are controlled by state of the art, computer-controlled system.

 Those who are found guilty of violating traffic signals are charged with a fine and the penalties are increased if the fine is left unpaid after the specified time limit.
 This system covers almost all the major cities of Kingdom and all the traffic routes are keenly observed by the cameras.

 A blogger Zahra stated that she was greatly amused at the whole scenario.
 I have no doubt that he was happily chit-chatting with his friends at his 2nd wedding while his van was catching traffic fines.
-He did not even imagine such reaction from his 1st wife, but it is suitable and fair for him.
+He could not even imagine such reaction from his 1st wife, but it is fair for him.